joelchelliah/diy-lang-haskell/README.md

 ...

 ## Prerequisites
-Before we get started, you need to install [The Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/).
-There is no need to install anything else. **Stack** will install and set up everything you need, including the Haskell compiler and all project dependencies, the first time you run it.
+Before we get started, you need to install the Haskell tool **Stack**, clone the workshop repo, and run the initial set up.

+#### Install Stack
+We will be using this tool to install and set up everything we need for our workshop.
+* Check out their [README](https://docs.haskellstack.org/en/stable/README/) for installation information.
+* Install the [stack-run](https://hackage.haskell.org/package/stack-run) package which gives us a handy command for building and running our project.

+#### Clone the workshop
-Then go ahead and clone this repo, and let's get started!
+Then go ahead and clone this repository:
 ```bash
 https://github.com/joelchelliah/diy-lang-haskell.git
 ```

-:scroll: Also, this [Haskell Cheet sheet](http://cheatsheet.codeslower.com/CheatSheet.pdf) might come in handy if you are feeling a bit rusty.
+#### Setup
+Finally, run the `stack-run` command from inside the project directory, and give it some time to install and set up all the necessary dependencies.

+If everything goes well, it should also build and run the project, which should output: `ParsedString "Yay input!"`.

 ## Getting started
 The workshop is split up into eight parts, each consisting of an introduction followed by a bunch of unit tests.
 It is your job to write the code that will make these tests pass .
 When all the tests pass, you'll have implemented that part of the language!

-Go ahead and run `stack build` from inside the project, and give it some time to install and set up all the necessary dependencies.
-Once it's finished, you can run `stack test` to run the provided tests, which will point you towards what you should be implementing next!
+Run `stack test` to run the provided tests, which will point you towards what you should be implementing next!

+:scroll: This [Haskell Cheet sheet](http://cheatsheet.codeslower.com/CheatSheet.pdf) might come in handy if you are feeling a bit rusty.

 I will update this README with more Haskell-specific information as I flesh out this port.
 But for now, please go see the [README of the original tutorial/workshop](https://github.com/kvalle/diy-lang) for more general information.